Home

 You can bet that any of their engineers that got in years ago would not readily still pass these tests, as it doesn't represent any normal, day-to-day activity that wouldn't take more time and research to solve.

-• As programming interview prep books go, this one is currently the most popular of the bunch.
+You could have 25 years of a successful career at another company with many delivered, production products under your belt, and then find you are nothing more than an idiot not worth hiring after these timed tests. - As programming interview prep books go, this one is currently the most popular of the bunch.
 It's OK, in that you'll find material to practice for the whiteboard interviews that are prevalent at big tech companies.
 But let's be honest this whole ecosystem is toxic.
 Here's a lady who worked for a few years at Google (that's right -- she worked for a *few* years, and only interned at those other big names she mentioned), and has parlayed that rather limited work experience into an entire lifestyle business, where she coaches programmers on how to pass interviews.
 That should tell you something important the interview-prep industry has completely decoupled itself from the actual job of programming!

 I've been writing software for a long time, and I'm competent at my job.
 I've worked at some well-known companies, and I've interviewed a LOT of people.
 But I'm here to tell you that even I can't pass one of these interviews without studying.
 That's a bad thing.
 If the goal of an interview is to identify competent programmers, we've gone far, far off the rails with these kinds of interviews.